embedconsult/embedconsult.github.io/README.md

 Jason can provide the following services for you:
 * Design custom add-on boards for BeagleBoard.org single board computers and microcontroller platforms to meet your interfacing requirements
+* Work with BeagleBoard.org and suppliers to customize standard products
 * Develop firmware and applications to demonstrate the interface functionality
 * Work with low-cost fabrication, PCB assembly, enclosure and system assembly shops to provide you with a finished product